ubclaunchpad/rocket2/docs/Deployment.rst

 Before deploying for the first time, you must set up SSL and configuration for Nginx, which we are using as a proxy server.
 This can be done by running the ``scripts/setup_deploy.sh`` script.
-This runs the official `Let’s Encrypt <https://letsencrypt.org/>`__ container to request SSL certificates, sets up a cronjob to periodically re-validate them, and copies ``nginx.conf`` to the correct location.
-Do note that the Let’s Encrypt container needs to use port 443, so if you have another process or container using that port, you will need to kill it before running the set up script.
+This runs the official `Let's Encrypt <https://letsencrypt.org/>`__ container to request SSL certificates, sets up a cronjob to periodically re-validate them, and copies ``nginx.conf`` to the correct location.
+Do note that the Let's Encrypt container needs to use port 443, so if you have another process or container using that port, you will need to kill it before running the set up script.